 Heart Condition With Narrowed Heart Valve

-At Penn State Children’s Hospital, we know that nothing is more important to you than your child’s heart care – and it’s our top priority too.
+At Penn State Health Children’s Hospital, we know that nothing is more important to you than your child’s heart care – and it’s our top priority too.
 Our nationally recognized heart program offers advanced diagnostic and treatment techniques for aortic stenosis from a comprehensive team of pediatric heart care experts.

 Aortic stenosis occurs when the aortic valve – located between the heart’s left ventricle and aorta – is too narrow, causing the left ventricle to work harder to pump blood out through the valve.
 This extra work makes the muscles in the ventricle walls thicken and the decrease in blood flow can cause chest pain, fainting and eventually heart failure.

 As aortic stenosis progresses, the pressure continues to rise and blood can back up into the lungs.
 Severe aortic stenosis can limit blood from reaching the brain and the rest of the body.

 Pediatric aortic stenosis may be present from birth (congenital) or occur later in childhood.

 Symptoms, Diagnosis and Outlook

 Pediatric aortic stenosis symptoms vary.
 Children with mild aortic stenosis may not have significant symptoms; however babies and children with severe aortic stenosis will be very ill.
 Symptoms include:

 - Chest pain

 - Failure to gain weight